 If a child is prone to olfactory sensitivity and feels overwhelmed by any smell, aromatherapy can be a good option.
 Depending on the age of your child, you may be able to introduce pleasant aromas to the sensory room that brings them to a happy place.
 If they are still young, then consider a scent-free sensory room to avoid any additional stimuli that could prevent them from achieving calm in their comfortable space.

 Remember, even when cleaning your house or sensory room, some cleaning chemicals can be full of overwhelming smells, even if you don’t notice it yourself.
-Fragrance-free cleaning productsOpens in a new tab. are in abundance and are great for children with autism.
+Fragrance-free cleaning products are in abundance and are great for children with autism.

 Autism apparel for kids